LiaoxyuCM/fibonacci.nocode/Nocodeplus_TUTORIAL.md

 ## Comments

-Mo syntax, just write into a file.
+No syntax, just write into a file.

 YEAH, that is stilllllllllll no code, isn't it?